 In an all-American town, the kids are all going nuts over playing video games at the arcade, which has become the hottest spot in town.
 Nerdy Eugene (Grease 2's Green) gets roped by two busty women into driving over to the arcade where they pretend to seduce him and wind up literally separating him from his pants (for reasons too inane to get into).
 Eugene winds up hanging around and spending time with all the hot women at the arcade (no, really) along with the owner's grandson, Jefferson (Star Trek III's McGinnis), who apparently can land any girl in the sack.
 One of the arcade groupies is dizzy Patsy (Bohrer), whose uptight dad Joseph (Baker) shows up at an inopportune moment while everyone's watching Jefferson and his two topless conquests undergoing a sexy prank (for reasons also too inane to get into).
 Convinced the place is really a brothel in disguise, Joseph goes on a rampage to get the place shut down and enlists some comical punks (led by Jonathan Gries from Fright Night 2 and Uncle Rico from Napoleon Dynamite!) to help him out.
 Of course, it all leads to a big video game showdown to determine the arcade's ultimate fate.

 As you probably already figured out, Joysticks is sophomoric, dated, and wholly entertaining if you're in the right frame of mind.
 This was actually the second film Baker made with director Greydon Clark after the horror parody Wacko, and the drive-in legend best remembered for Walking Tall really gives it his all here.
 The T&A quotient is pretty high here including the obligatory scene of a jiggling topless actress playing a video game, and in a stroke of mad genius, many scenes feature a giant Pac-Man whizzing across the screen as a transition device.
-Oh, and of course, there's a rock theme song you absolutely won't believe ("Totally awesome video gaaaaaaaames...").
+Oh, and of course there's a killer '80s soundtrack complete with a rock theme song you absolutely won't believe ("Totally awesome video gaaaaaaaames...").